On the Steady State of Continuous Time Stochastic Opinion Dynamics with Power Law Confidence: Main Results on the Opinion Dynamics Model

-For the interaction between a small number of agents, we will specifically focus on pairwise interactions i.e., interactions following the gossip model \cite{acemouglu2013opinion, acemoglu2014state, baccelli2015pairwise}.
-The simplest possible problem in this class is the following two agent problem consisting of one non-stubborn agent and one stubborn agent: \begin{itemize} \item {\em The opinion of the non-stubborn agent $X$} evolves according to the above diffusion, together with updates of its opinion at each of the interaction epochs with the other agent. \item {\em The stubborn agent $S$ has a fixed opinion} (say 0) at all times regardless of interactions. \item The interaction clocks are determined by a point process $N(t)$ with the stochastic intensity $\lambda(X(t))$; here the stochastic intensity is defined w.r.t. the natural filtration of $\{X(s)\}$ (see \cite{baccelli2003}) and assumed to be bounded. \item At an interaction event taking place at time $t$, the non-stubborn agent $X$ incorporates the opinion of the stubborn agent $S$ by updating its current opinion from $X(t)$ to $X(t)/\theta$, which is the weighted average of its opinion $X(t)$ and that of $S$ where $\theta>1$. \end{itemize} Then we consider two types of interaction rate functions $\lambda(X(t))$: \begin{itemize} \item{\em{Opinion independent interaction}} : the interaction rate is constant, with $\lambda(X(t))=\lambda>0$. \item{\em{Opinion dependent interaction}}: the interaction rate depends on the current geometry of opinion.
-For example, $\lambda(X(t))=\min\left\{\frac{\lambda}{|X(t)|^{\alpha}}, K \right\}$ for some $\alpha>0, K>0$. \end{itemize}
+The assumptions of the two-agent model are the following: \begin{itemize} \item {\em The stubborn agent $S$ has a fixed opinion} (say 0) at all times regardless of interactions; \item {\em The opinion of the regular agent $X$} has a diffusive dynamics, together with jums/updates of its opinion at each of the interaction epochs with the stubborn agent; \item The interaction times are determined by a point process $N(t)$ with the stochastic intensity $\Lambda(X(t))$ which is a function of the opinion difference, $X(t)$, of the two agents; here the stochastic intensity is defined with respect to the natural filtration of $\{X(s)\}$ (see \cite{baccelli2003}); in the power law model, the interaction rate decreases with distance, as in, e.g., the bounded confidence model. \item At an interaction event taking place at time $t$, the regular agent at $X(t)$ incorporates the opinion of the stubborn agent $S$ by updating its current opinion from $X(t)$ to $X(t)/\theta$, which is the weighted average of its opinion $X(t)$ and that of $S$, where $\theta>1$. \item The diffusion represents the autonomous evolution of the agent's opinion in the absence of interactions (the so-called self-beliefs of, e.g., \cite{baccelli2015pairwise}). \end{itemize} We broadly consider two types of interaction functions $\Lambda(X(t))$ according to the dependency of interaction clocks: \begin{itemize} \item{\em{Opinion independent interactions}} : the interaction rate is constant, with $\Lambda(X(t))=\lambda>0$. \item{\em{Opinion dependent interaction}}: the interaction rate depends on the current geometry of opinion.
+Several explicit results will be based on the {\em {power law model}}, where $\Lambda(X(t))=\frac{\lambda}{|X(t)|^{\alpha}}$ for some $\alpha>0$. \end{itemize} One can see independent interactions as a domination type interaction where the regular agent has to incorporate the opinion of the stubborn agent regardless of the discrepancies between their opinions.
+One can relate the dependent interaction to {\em free will}.
+The free will of the regular agent is modeled by the stochastic intensity of $\Lambda(X(t))$.
+Assume, for instance, that $\Lambda(X(t))\le \lambda$.
+Then one can interpret $\lambda$ as the rate of interaction offers and $\Lambda(X(t))$ as the rate of accepted interactions.
+In the free will example, the regular agent incorporates the opinion of the stubborn agent more likely if this opinion has some proximity with its own, and may ignore it otherwise.
+The connections with the Hegselmann-Krause model \cite{hegselmann2002opinion} are discussed in the next section.